Ndivhoniswani/Access-to-drinking-water-project/README.md

 - Step 6:  **Investigating access by income group:** A pivot table for income group versus the sum of the national population and the averages for the urban population, basic, limited, unimproved, and surfaceaccess shares.
 A visualisation (of choice) for income group versus the different average shares in the created pivot table.

 ### Findining/Results
-10 findings from water problem project:
+5 findings from water problem project:

-1. What is the percentage difference between the dataset and the estimated world urban population size (the total number of people living in urban areas) for 2020?
+1. In 2020, the world population was estimated to be 7.821 billion, 55% of which lived in urban areas*.
+The percentage difference between the dataset and the estimated world urban population size (the total number of people living in urban areas) for 2020 is **1.70%**

-2. True or false?
-Based on the national population versus urban and rural share visualisation, where the x-axis is the aggregated national population size and the y-axis is the population share in percentage, the average population shares across all population sizes are approximately 50% because the chart lines fluctuate equally above and below the 50% line.

-3. True or false?
-The distribution of the national basic service feature (wat_bas_n) is more similar to the distribution of the urban basic feature (wat_bas_u) than it is to the national limited feature (wat_lim_n).

-4. What is the interquartile range of the rural surface service feature, wat_sur_r?

-5.
+2. Large populatioin size live in urban areas than rural areas in this dataset.
+Nations are growing, with cities booming while rural areas see a steady decline.
+This urban shift offers both progress and challenges for the future.
+3. Countries with greater urban population shares are more likely to provide basic water service than countries with smaller urban population shares.
+4. The significant inequalities in access to basic water in this population.
+While the national median suggests that most people have access to improved water sources, there are large sections of the population, particularly in rural areas, who lack this basic necessity.
+5. The population sizes and shares across the different income groups:
+- High-income countries are on average more urbanised than low-, lower-middle-, and upper-middle-income countries.
+- More people included in this dataset live in lower-middle-income countries than in any of the other types of economies.
+- On average, the greater the income group the more urbanised.

 ### Recommdations